joshbruce/fourth-earth-raw/public/content.md

 5. One or more ways to recharge should be something players can initiate: “I would like to rest.”
 6. Favor “both way” solutions: If the battery can recharge over time, there should be a way for the battery to drain over time (starvation or poison, for example).
 7. Batteries can be added as you play; maybe a lot of characters are performing stealth-related actions prompting the creation of a "stealth" battery.
+8. All characters should start with the same (or similar) set of batteries operating with the same implementation.

 Implementation:

-1. Spending battery points can reduce the difficulty level when interacting with the setting.
-2. All characters should start with the same (or very similar) set of batteries with the same rules governing their operation.
+1. 1 battery must exist.

 ## Interacting with the setting